yinzhongcai/learngit/readme.txt

 new line.
 another new line.
 get get get !
+Creating a new branch is quick.
-Creating a new branch is quick
+Creating a new branch is quick AND simple.